DKudryavtsev/BZCAT-Clustering/README.md

 # BZCAT-Clustering

-Clustering the blazars from the BZCAT catalog based on machine learning algorithms
+This is a repository for clustering the blazars from the BZCAT catalog (Massaro et al., 2015, Ap&SS, 357, 75) based on machine learning algorithms.
+The project is under development.